aave/docs-v2/deployed-contracts/amm-market.md

 The AMM market supports LP tokens from certain Automated Market Maker (AMM) decentralised exchanges, such as [Uniswap v2](https://app.uniswap.org/#/) and [Balancer](https://balancer.finance).

+{% hint style="error" %}
+The Kovan network has been deprecated, and replaced with Goerli as the maintained testnet for Ethereum.
+The Kovan AMM market can still be accessed via historical IPFS links of the <a href="https://github.com/aave/interface/releases/" target="_blank">Aave interface</a> such as these. <a href="https://bafybeibtdtncksffohn4kms7uwbdiolwmhy74fy2gj4vz3tfvb66sqn3jy.ipfs.dweb.link" target="_blank">Link 1</a> <a href="https://bafybeig6eh3afu4wc2ks4aw63u3vio6ncfoe2ic4wkpqq6xjla2pxo6axi.ipfs.dweb.link" target="_blank">Link 2</a>.

+There is no deployment of the AMM Market to Goerli, but AMM assets can still be tested by adding them to a <a href="https://github.com/aave/aave-sandbox" target="_blank">sandbox</a> fork of the V2 Goerli Market.
+{% endhint}

 {% tabs %}
 {% tab title="Mainnet" %}
 | Contracts                                                                                                                               | Code                                                                                                                        | Address                                                                                                                    | ABI                                                                                                                            |